CKirby21/trajectory-visualization/README.md

 # trajectory-visualization

-Python program that takes calculates trajectories based on launch angle and launch height
+Python program that takes calculates trajectories based on launch angle, height, and speed

 Matplotlib is used to display the trajectories